rag09reddy/Hugging_face/README.md

 # Hugging_face
-Pipelining, tokenizing and transformers from hugging face
+Pipelining, tokenizing, and transformers from hugging face

+Here this pythn_file.